Skip to main content

 Hackers like to test simple passwords first, so if you have a complex password, there’s a high chance that the hackers won’t figure it out.

-Use a long password:
+Use a long password

 If hackers have obtained a protected password, they can use the same technique as the website from which they obtained the protected password to test the password.
 For example, they might start with “a” and protect it, see if it matches, then they go to b, and so on.
-If you have a long password, it’s going to take them extremely long to figure out your password, and there’s a good chance they’ll never crack the code.
+If you have a long password, it’s going to take them a really long time to figure out your password, and there’s a good chance they’ll never crack the code.

 Can’t you do anything better than writing down the passwords?
-Yes, you can, by using a password manager.
+Yes, you can.
+By using a password manager.
 With such a tool you can write down the passwords in a safe way, it can also help you create new, long and complex passwords.
 The only thing you then need to remember is the password for the password manager.